August 9, 2025

 General Data Protection Regulation (GDPR) is a European Union (EU) law that dictates how organizations must handle the personal data of individuals in the EU, regardless of their location.
 Its fundamental principles are transparency and consent, data subject rights, security, and data breach notification.

-Overall, your telemedicine app development project must comply with the applicable regulations to prevent risks such as unsecured data transmissions and patient health data leakages.
+Ultimately, your telemedicine app development project must comply with the applicable regulations to prevent risks such as unsecured data transmissions and patient health data leakages.

 The key to success in designing the perfect user experience during the telemedicine app development stage lies in understanding the people you want to help.
 How can you make patients' journeys both intuitive and user-friendly?